RHConsulting0/openshift-vsphere-ipi-install/day2/README.md

 - **Automated Cluster Management**: Deploy and configure OpenShift clusters using GitOps principles
 - **Capability Management**: Reusable components and configurations for cluster capabilities
-- **Multi-Environment Support**: Support for hub clusters, workload clusters, and tenant configurations
+- **Multi-Environment Support**: Support for hub clusters and workload clusters
 - **Policy-Driven Configuration**: ACM policies for consistent cluster configuration
 - **Helm and Kustomize Integration**: Flexible deployment strategies using both tools
 - **Comprehensive Testing**: Automated validation of all configurations